Awesome Shodan Search Queries

 Example: Automatic License Plate Reader

-Traffic Light Controllers / Red Light Cameras πŸ”Ž β†’
+Traffic Light Controllers / Red Light Cameras πŸ”Ž β†’arrow-up-right

-Voting Machines in the United States πŸ”Ž β†’
+Voting Machines in the United States πŸ”Ž β†’arrow-up-right

-Wiretapping mechanism outlined by Cisco in RFC 3924:
+Wiretapping mechanism outlined by Cisco in RFC 3924arrow-up-right:

 Lawful intercept is the lawfully authorized interception and monitoring of communications of an intercept subject.
 The term "intercept subject" [...] refers to the subscriber of a telecommunications service whose communications and/or intercept related information (IRI) has been lawfully authorized to be intercepted and delivered to some agency.